revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-- `ng build` command used to build your application and deploy it.
+- `ng build` command is used to build your application and deploy it.
 - `ng serve --prod` command to run when building your application for a production environment

 </blockquote>